-- Therefore, numerous, though sadly, not all, countries have banned the slaughter of these impressive marine creatures.
+- Numerous, though sadly, not all, countries have therefore banned the slaughter of these impressive marine creatures.
 Due to these facts, the IUCN currently lists this magnificent ocean creature as Near Threatened.

-- However, the magnificent Steller Sea Lion thankfully now has protection via the Marine Mammal Protection Act in the United States.
-Fortunately for the species, that country controls the largest portion of its endemic range.
+- The magnificent Steller Sea Lion thankfully now has protection via the Marine Mammal Protection Act in the United States, however.
+Fortunately for the fascinating species, that country controls the largest portion of its endemic range.

 More precisely, though, this awesome wonder of Nature inhabits an area that begins in the vicinity of the Sea of Okhotsk.
 This territory then roughly extends to an island off the coast of northern California, in the United States, in North America.

 These extremely powerful predators most commonly live in areas consisting of various coastal waters throughout their range.
-Further, the impressive mammals typically congregate in large groups for mating and rearing the young.
+The impressive mammals also typically congregate in relatively large groups for mating and rearing the young

-Also, this process usually takes place on the beaches of various remote islands.
+This same process also usually takes place on the beaches of various remote islands.
 This tends to provide with a relative degree of safety.
 A single birth remains most common.
 Nevertheless, multiple births do happen occasionally as well.

 As a very highly skilled marine predator, the Steller Sea Lion quite actively and aggressively hunts its prey.
-In addition, individuals generally feed on a wide range of prey.
+Individuals also generally feed on a wide range of prey.
 Yet, this does most typically consist of numerous mid-sized cephalopod and fish species.